 A growing body of research demonstrates that therapeutic massage relieves pain, reduces stress and provides the nourishing benefits of touch for mind, body and spirit.
 Our mission is to serve students and communities by preparing highly skilled massage practitioners to enter this fast-growing field.

-Massage Therapy is a branch of complementary health care that works to improve health and well being through the hands-on manipulation of muscles and other soft body tissues.
-Successful completion of the Massage Therapy program, including coursework and supervised clinical practice, makes students eligible for the Massage and Bodywork Licensing Examination offered by the Federation of State Massage Therapy Boards or for the National Certification Examination for Therapeutic Massage and Bodywork.
-Either fulfills the requirement for licensure in the state of South Carolina.
+Massage Therapy is a branch of complementary health care that works to improve health and well-being through the hands-on manipulation of muscles and other soft body tissues.
+Successful completion of the Massage Therapy program, including coursework and supervised clinical practice, makes students eligible for the Massage and Bodywork Licensing Examination offered by the Federation of State Massage Therapy Boards fulfilling requirements for licensure in the state of South Carolina.

 Licensed Massage Therapists work in a variety of settings.
 Nationally, approximately 56% of massage therapists work as small business owners in their own homes, rented offices or on-call in their clients’ homes.
 Others work as independent contractors or employees: 22% work in spas, resorts, salons or similar venues; 12% work onsite in corporate offices, health food stores or other business locations; 10% work in medical settings.